 While it may be concerning to learn of confirmed positive COVID-19 cases on campus, it is up to everyone to respect their privacy and HIPAA regulations.
 Students, faculty, or staff members – or others – who may have been exposed to a confirmed positive case (in close proximity for 15 minutes or more) will be notified by health care or public health officials.
 Names of those positive or exposed will be not released, per HIPAA and FERPA rules.

 What if my professor or someone in my in-person class tests positive for COVID-19?

 The University’s Safe Campus site instructs anyone with symptoms to contact their health care provider immediately.
 Students should contact Health Services with concerns about significant exposure.
-If someone tests positive with COVID-19, the Minnesota Department of Health will contact the patient with additional information.
-We are developing plans in the event that one or more individuals become sick, which will include options like moving courses to remote learning environments.
+If someone tests positive with COVID-19, health care or public health officials will contact the patient with additional information.
+We have developed plans in the event that one or more individuals become sick, which include options like moving courses to remote learning environments.

 How will the university track positive COVID-19 cases and exposure?

 We will work with the Minnesota Department of Health, which will conduct COVID-19 tracing and necessary investigations related to a positive COVID case.

 Our campus continues to practice health and safety guidelines outlined by the Centers for Disease Control and Prevention (CDC) and the Minnesota Department of Health (MDH), including working with local health care systems to provide access to COVID-19 testing for our campus community.
 This testing is part of the state’s response to the pandemic.

 A dashboard showing the number of University of Minnesota Morris students utilizing campus quarantine and isolation spaces is available.
 MDH collects and compiles statewide testing data, which also is available on the dashboard.